openrails/openrails/Source/Documentation/Manual/physics.rst

 Thus a train traveling at high speed will have lower brake shoe adhesion, which means that the train will take a longer time to stop (or alternatively more force needs to be applied to the brakeshoe to achieve the same slowing effect of the wheel, as at slower speeds).
 Traveling at high speeds may also result in insufficient force being available to stop the train, and therefore under some circumstances the train may become uncontrollable (unstoppable) or *runaway* on steep falling gradients.

-Conversely if too much force is applied to the brakeshoe, then the wheel could “lock up”, and this could result in the wheel slipping along the rail once the *adhesive force* (wagon weight x coefficient of friction) of the wagon is exceeded by the braking force.
+Conversely if too much force is applied to the brakeshoe, then the wheel could ï¿½lock upï¿½, and this could result in the wheel slipping along the rail once the *adhesive force* (wagon weight x coefficient of friction) of the wagon is exceeded by the braking force.
 In this instance the static friction between the wheel and the track will change to dynamic friction, which is significantly lower than the static friction, and thus the train will not be stopped in the desired time and distance.

 When designing the braking forces railway engineers need to ensure that the maximum braking force applied to the wheels takes into account the above adhesion factors.